-- A source of income is fully excluded - Net family assets total \$5,000 or less and COC has adopted a policy to accept self certification at annual recertification, when applicable - COC has adopted a policy to implement streamlined annual recertifications for fixed sources of income (See Chapter 11)
+- A source of income is fully excluded - Net family assets total \$5,000 or less and the PHA has adopted a policy to accept self certification at annual recertification, when applicable - The PHA has adopted a policy to implement streamlined annual recertifications for fixed sources of income (See Chapter 11)

-When COC was required to obtain third-party verification but instead relies on a tenant declaration for verification of income, assets, or expenses, the family's file must be documented to explain why third-party verification was not available.
+When the PHA was required to obtain third-party verification but instead relies on a tenant declaration for verification of income, assets, or expenses, the family's file must be documented to explain why third-party verification was not available.

-When information cannot be verified by a third party or by review of documents, family members will be required to submit self-certifications attesting to the accuracy of the information they have provided to COC.
+When information cannot be verified by a third party or by review of documents, family members will be required to submit self-certifications attesting to the accuracy of the information they have provided to the PHACOC.

-COC may require a family to certify that a family member does not receive a particular type of income or benefit.
+The PHA may require a family to certify that a family member does not receive a particular type of income or benefit.

-The self-certification must be made in a format acceptable to COC and must be signed by the family member whose information or status is being verified.
+The self-certification must be made in a format acceptable to the PHCOCA and must be signed by the family member whose information or status is being verified.